800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 LPO Requirements and Limitations

 Host compatibility: LPO requires switch silicon with advanced SerDes capable of handling raw optical signals.
-Compatible platforms include: – Broadcom Tomahawk 5 (51.2 Tbps) — LPO ready – Broadcom Tomahawk 6 (102.4 Tbps) — Full LPO support – NVIDIA Spectrum-4 — LPO compatible (varies by module) – NVIDIA Spectrum-5 (expected) — Enhanced LPO support
+Compatible platforms include Broadcom Tomahawk 5 (51.2 Tbps), Broadcom Tomahawk 6 (102.4 Tbps), NVIDIA Spectrum-4, and NVIDIA Spectrum-5 (expected).

 Reach limitations: Without DSP compensation for chromatic dispersion, LPO performs best at reaches under 2km.
-For longer reaches (LR4, ZR), DSP modules remain necessary.
+For longer reaches (LR4, ZR), DSP modules remain necessary because the host SerDes cannot compensate for multi-kilometer dispersion effects.

 LRO hybrid: Linear Receive Optics (LRO) offers a middle ground — DSP on transmit, linear on receive.
-This provides ~25% power savings with better interoperability characteristics.
+This provides ~25% power savings with better interoperability characteristics for longer reaches.

 LPO in IHS and RHS